 You must also attach proof of income for every able-bodied adult without dependents (ABAWD) in your household.
-Documents that serve as acceptable proof include paychecks, work verification letters, a termination of employment letter and more.
+Documents that serve as acceptable proof include paychecks, work verification letters, termination of employment letters and more.

 You may renew your food stamps online, by mail or by email.
 If you wish to renew them online, you must first create an account with the Idaho Health and Welfare department.

 About Appealing a Food Stamps Denial in Idaho

 Was your application for food stamps denied in ID?
 If so, you may request a fair hearing from your health and welfare office.
 To set up a fair hearing, contact the representative who helped process your application or sent you a denial notice.